How to Lock a PowerPoint Presentation

 If you need to share a PowerPoint presentation online but don’t want that the people who get it be able to edit or modify the content then there are many different ways to lock PowerPoint presentation or PPT files.
 In recent versions of PowerPoint you can configure the general options at the time you save a file as a given name and specify a file encryption setting to open the document or to modify the document.

-For example, let’s say that we want to protect our business PPT PowerPoint template for sharing then we will do the following in PowerPoint 2010 (but also works for other versions of PowerPoint like PowerPoint 2013 and 2007).
+For example, let’s say that we want to protect our business PPT PowerPoint template for sharing then we will do the following in PowerPoint.

-Learn How To Lock or Protect a PowerPoint Presentation
+How To Lock and Password Protect a PowerPoint Presentation

 Go to File -> Save As and then look for the Tools button aside of Save button.
 Click here and then General Options from the popup menu.